Freedom of Information

 Requests for recorded information will be treated as a request under the FOI Act, other than:

-Contact details can be routinely obtained from our website or by contacting the Customer Services Team on:
+Contact details can be routinely obtained from our website or by contacting the Customer Services team by emailing enquiries@tamworth.gov.uk, or by calling 01827 709709.

 Publication Scheme

-We already make available a great deal of information through our Publication Scheme and Disclosure log.
-We recommend before submitting your request for information, you search through the Publication Scheme and/or Disclosure Log to see if the information you are looking for is already available on our website.
+We already make available a great deal of information through our Publication Scheme and disclosure log.
+We recommend you search through the Publication Scheme and/or disclosure log before submitting a request for information to see if what you are looking for is already available on our website.

-N.B.
-Staffordshire County Council is responsible for Education, Schools, Highways and Health & Social Services/Care, so any requests for information for these topics should be directed to them.
+Please note, Staffordshire County Council is responsible for education, schools, highways and health & social services/care, so any requests for information for these topics should be directed to them.
 You can do this and view their disclosure log on their website: www.staffordshire.gov.uk

 If you are unable to find the information you are looking for, you can submit a request for information using one of the following formats:

-- Include your full name: (This can be individual or company however must be real name.
-A request made under a pseudonym will be invalid)
+• Include your full name (this can be individual or company names; requests made under fake names or pseudonyms will be invalid)

-Your request does not have to state FOI or EIR and you do not need to advise on why you want the information, however the more detail you give us, the more effective we can be in searching for the information you have requested.
+Your request does not have to state FOI or EIR (please see section below) and you do not need to tell us why you want the information, but the more detail you give us, the more effective we can be in searching for the information you have requested.

-Requests received through Social Media: These requests will be deemed valid where it meets the requirements of Section 8 by providing the applicant’s name, address for correspondence and a clear request for information.
+Requests received through social media will be deemed valid where it meets the requirements of Section 8 by providing the applicant’s name, address for correspondence and a clear request for information.

 EIR

-Once your request is received, we will acknowledge your request and endeavour to respond within 20 working days from the day after the request is received.
+We will acknowledge receipt of your request and try to respond within 20 working days from the day after the request is received.

 Exemptions